 ~ Wallace Shawn and Andre Gregory in My Dinner With Andre

 I saw My Dinner With Andre when it was released in 1981.
 It was cinematically audacious (as Roger Ebert wrote at the time) because it was 110 minutes of two friends talking — two friends “alive on the screen, breathing, pulsing” as they work their way to a philosophical consensus.

 My Dinner With Andre and . . .
 Photography

 When I first realized the power of my new telephoto lens combined with two boots on the trail, my enthusiasm for capturing the moment was overwhelming.
 My early wildlife archives are filled with poor compositions of animals turning their faces into the shadows, or figments of birds in flight, blurry, indistinguishable.
-It took more than a year for that fire-in-the-lens to subside — to morph into a more deliberate and restrained shutter release.
+It took more than a year for that fire-in-the-lens to subside — to morph into a more deliberate shutter release.